romcal/romcal/docs/general-usage.md

 This is necessary to ensure that the right liturgical day is computed for every date: each liturgical day is depending on the proper of seasons or the sanctorale, and might be defined according to each other (including all [moveable feast](https://en.wikipedia.org/wiki/Moveable_feast)).

-:warning: For performance reasons, if you need to retrieve data from different dates in the same year, it will be highly recommended to compute once a calendar (using the `.calendarFor` method), and then use the filtering methods to get all the desired dates.
+:warning: For performance reasons, if you need to retrieve data from different dates in the same year, it will be highly recommended computing once a calendar (using the `.calendarFor` method), and then use the filtering methods to get all the desired dates.

 ## Configuration options